-If a student is absent, his or her parent/guardian must call the Attendance Office at 440-842-6818 Ext.
-305 or by using the IWA App before 8:30 a.m. to report the absence.
-Parents may email the Attendance Office but, please do not email the teacher.
+If a student, whether face-to-face or at-home, is absent, his or her parent/guardian must call the Attendance Office at 440-842-6818 Ext.
+305 to report the absence.
+Parents may email the Attendance Office, please do not email the teacher.
 If the Attendance Office does not receive a call, parents will be contacted at home or work.
-In the event no one is available in the Attendance Office a message may be left on voice mail.
+In the event no one is available in the Attendance Office a message may be left on voicemail.
 Please give the following information when calling: name of student, homeroom number or teacher, reason for absence, and your name with a phone number where you can be reached.
-Upon return to school after an absence, a written excuse given to the homeroom teacher stating the reason for the absence, and signed by the parent/guardian is necessary.
+Upon return to school after an absence of 1 to 3 days, a written excuse given to the homeroom teacher stating the reason for the absence, and signed by the parent/guardian is necessary.
+After 3 days a doctor's note is required.
 Absence is excused in case of illness, death in the family, or other reasonable causes.
 Students who do not attend school cannot attend after school activities on the day of their absence.
 A student will be considered habitually truant if he/she is absent without a legitimate excuse for five or more consecutive school days, for seven or more school days in one month, or twelve or more school days in one school year.
 If a student is habitually truant and the student's parent cannot promote the student's attendance at school, the student may be retained and/or have a complaint filed with the judge of the Juvenile Court.
 A student may not leave the school premises once he/she has arrived on school grounds until dismissal without written permission from parents and approval of the Principal.